Harsh Vardhan (Delhi politician)

+He retired from active politics on 4 March 2024 after allegedly being denied a ticket for the 2024 Lok Sabha elections.

 Early life

 Harsh Vardhan was born in Delhi to Om Prakash Goel and Sneh Lata Goel.
 Vardhan finished his schooling from Happy School, Daryaganj, in 1971.
 He attended Zakir Husain Delhi College of the University of Delhi and Ganesh Shankar Vidyarthi Memorial Medical College of the Kanpur University, where he graduated in 1979 with a Bachelor of Medicine, Bachelor of Surgery.
 He earned his Master of Surgery in Otorhinolaryngology from the same college in 1983.
 He has been a member of the Rashtriya Swayamsevak Sangh since childhood.

 Political career

 In 1993, Vardhan was elected as a member of the Delhi Assembly representing Krishna Nagar.
 He was appointed as the State Minister of Health and Minister of Law for Delhi.
 He later became the state Minister of Education in 1996.
 He has been re-elected from the same constituency in the 1998, 2003, 2008 and 2013 elections.

 Minister of Health and Family Affairs of Delhi

 Vardhan as the State Minister of Health in 1994 oversaw the implementation of the pilot project of the Pulse Polio Programme which involved the mass immunisation of 1 million children up to the age of 3 in Delhi.
 In 1995, this programme was launched nationwide leading to 88 million children being immunised.
 On 28 March 2014, India was declared polio-free by the WHO, as there had been no reported cases for three years.

 In 1997, the Delhi Prohibition of Smoking and Non-Smokers Health Protection Act was passed in the Delhi assembly which was one of the first anti-tobacco laws implemented by any state government.
 The act applied across the NCT of Delhi.
 It prohibited smoking in places of public work or use for example hospitals, restaurants, and educational institutions and in public service vehicles.
 It also prohibited the sale of smoking substances such as tobacco and beedis to anyone below the age of eighteen.
 Smoking products could not also be sold or stored within 100 metres of any educational institution.
 Under the provisions of the act, fines would be applied to anyone who contravened the law and they could potentially be ejected from places of public use by the police.